marten-seemann/docker-nat-simulator/README.md

 # Docker NAT Simulator

-The logic is loosely based on https://github.com/zzJinux/docker-nat-simulate, but it replaces all bash scripts used for setup with a Docker compose setup.

-The setup only uses iptables to achieve NAT-ing.
+The setup is based on the simple Docker NAT Simulator in [the master branch](https://github.com/marten-seemann/docker-nat-simulator/tree/master).

+It sets up a network with two go-libp2p nodes behind their respective NATs, starts a public relay node and achieves a direct connection between the two NAT-ed nodes by coordinating a hole-punching using DCUtR.

 ## Network Setup

 <img title="Network Setup" src="network.png">

-* The clients (192.168.0.0/16) are in a network that's assumed to be separate from the rest of the network by a NAT.
+* The first host ("the client") (192.168.0.100) is behind a NAT that has the public IP 17.0.0.42.
-* The server (17.0.0.100) is on the other side of the NAT.
-We intentionally use a public IP (see RFC 1918) here.
+* The second host ("the client") (10.0.0.100) is behind a NAT that has the public IP 17.0.10.42.
-* The router (192.168.0.42 and 17.0.0.42, respectively) acts as a NAT between these two networks.
+* Both routers apply an RTT of 50ms, thus the end-to-end RTT is 100ms.
+* There's a (public) relay at 17.0.13.37.

 ## Running